alizbazar/warehouse-crane/README.md

 MANAGEMENT SITE FRONTEND: /
 API ENDPOINT: /api/

+# Prerequisits

+- Install Mongo: `brew update && brew install mongodb`
+- Install NPM: `brew install npm`

+# Running the server

+    First, start the database locally, run 'mongod --dbpath ~/dev/db', where ~/dev/db is the location of the directory where you want to save the database

+    To run the server, run `node web`

 # Functionality available to the watch (usage API):
 - object Task {itemName, taskName [getItem | storeItem | unloadToStore]}
 - getNextTask() -> task